-There have been only three basic pit designs since the beginning of Plant operations, with manufacturing of the first two designs phased out within the first 5 yr of production.
-The first two designs built at Rocky Flats were solid units made mostly of uranium.
-Design changed around 1957 to focus primarily on plutonium (ChemRisk 1992).
+There have been only three basic pit designs since the beginning of plant operations, with manufacturing of the first two designs phased out within the first 5 years of production.
+The first two designs built at RFP were solid units made mostly of uranium.
+The design changed around 1957 to focus primarily on plutonium (ChemRisk 1992).